xamarin/mvpwb/mac/user-interface/README.md

 ![](Images/Xcode02.png)

 When the UI layout is completed, the graphical elements that make up the UI are then exposed via **Actions** and **Outlets**, making them accessible to code.
-When the developer saves their changes to the Main.storyboard file and returns to Xamarin Studio, these changes are synced with the Xamarin.Mac app’s Project File and the UI elements are then accessible in C#.
+When the developer saves their changes to the Main.storyboard file and returns to Xamarin Studio, these changes are synced with the Xamarin.Mac app’s Project File and the UI elements are then accessible in C#.-->

-For more information, please see our [Hello, Mac](https://developer.xamarin.com/guides/mac/getting_started/hello,_mac/) and [Introduction to Storyboards](https://developer.xamarin.com/guides/mac/platform-features/storyboards/) documentation.
+For more information, please see our [Hello, Mac](https://developer.xamarin.com/guides/mac/getting_started/hello,_mac/), [Introduction to Storyboards](https://developer.xamarin.com/guides/mac/platform-features/storyboards/), [Working with .xib Files](https://developer.xamarin.com/guides/mac/application_fundamentals/working-with-xibs/) and [.storyboard/.xib Less User Interface Design](https://developer.xamarin.com/guides/mac/application_fundamentals/xibless-ui/) documentation.

 # Available Workbooks